apache/zookeeper/zookeeper-recipes/zookeeper-recipes-lock/src/main/c/README.txt

 follow the steps outlined below.
 If you're building from a release tar downloaded from Apache please skip to step 2.

-This recipe does not handle ZCONNECTIONLOSS.
-It will only work correctly once ZOOKEEPER-22 https://issues.apache.org/jira/browse/ZOOKEEPER-22 is resolved.

 1) make sure that you compile the main zookeeper c client library.

-2) change directory to src/recipes/queue/src/c
+2) change directory to zookeeper-recipes/zookeeper-recipes-lock/src/main/c
     and do a "autoreconf -if" to bootstrap autoconf, automake and libtool.
 Please make sure you have autoconf version 2.59 or greater installed.